-Equitest dynamic posturography machine sold by Neurocom Inc. This device is the one we use in our clinic in Chicago.
+Equitest dynamic posturography machine developed by Neurocom Inc. This device is the one we use in our dizzy clinic in Chicago.

 The best equipment is generally thought to be the "dynamic posturography" systems, which incorporate servomotors into their design.
-An example of this is shown above -- actually the "Equitest" apparatus from Neurocom.
+An example of this is shown above -- actually the "Equitest" apparatus from Neurocom (which no longer exists, being first sold to Natus and then to Bertec).
 A similar but less expensive machine is the "Smart-Balance Master".
 We will be mainly talking about the full "Equitest" type apparatus here.
 If it doesn't move the floor and visual surround, we are not talking about it's utility -- it should be safe to assume though that it is less than the full system.

 Static posturography systems are much cheaper, but of course, have less general utility.
-Neurocom also sells one of these, called a "Basic Balance master".
+Neurocom formerly sold one of these, called a "Basic Balance master".
 These can also be easily found from other vendors.
 We find generally reports generated by these devices of very little utility.
 We would just as soon have reported out a timed-tandem Romberg.

 Sensory test scores ordinarily decline with age (Wolfson et al, 1992), reflecting the usual decline in balance with age.
 Repeated testing over 10 days may show a learning effect with better scores (Peterson et al, 2003).